-- 10.1 The Scottish Housing Regulator monitors the Association's adherence to corporate governance requirements through their publication of the annual Engagement Plans and also through more in depth and focused on-site inspections and, more so, desktop reviews of various statutory returns. - 10.2 Development of best practice and recommendations arising regulatory and advisory publications will continue to be important in the development of an environment in which awareness of responsibility for fraud prevention and detection can flourish.
+- 10.1 The Scottish Housing Regulator monitors the Association's adherence to corporate governance requirements through their publication of the annual Engagement Plans and also through more in depth and focused on-site inspections and, more so, desktop reviews of various statutory returns. - 10.2 Development of best practice and recommendations arising from the publication of thematic studies and Governance Matters publications will continue to be important in the development of an environment in which awareness of responsibility for fraud prevention and detection can flourish.